 If you get people to know and trust you, as well as become their friend and an authority, there’s no reason they shouldn’t hire you.
 In order to tell your story at the right time, there are 8 types of videos every business needs.

-1. Introduce your company with a descriptive video.
+1. Introduce your company with an overview video.

-The description video is one of the first things that comes to mind for most people when they think of business videos.
+The Overview Video is one of the first things that comes to mind for most people when they think of business videos.
 It describes your company and your service while encouraging people to hire you.
 Essentially, it’s a commercial.

 Customer journey location: You want to introduce your company in the early to middle part of your sales funnel.
-Like a firm handshake, your descriptive video will share an overview of your business and your services.
+Like a firm handshake, your Overview Video will share an overview of your business and your services.
 This video should focus on addressing the NEEDS of your client.